jarekstrzele/obsidian_notes/TYPESCRIPT/Learn TypeScript - Full Tutorial/_ Learn TypeScript.md

 >		- 2+"2" -> 22
 >		- null + 2 -> 2
 >		- undefined + 2 -> NaN
+>- it is a development tool (the project still runs JS, in production it is JS)

 **What Type Script does**:
 - ==static checking== - whenever you are writing the code, the parser of the language or the entire of the language is constantly being analyzed by the IDE's.